carnesen/cli/README.md

 A function that defines your command logic. `action` can return a value synchronously like in the "multiply" example above, or it can be an `async` function that returns a `Promise` like in the "read-file" example.
 If `action` returns/resolves a value, that value is `console.log`ged before the CLI exits.
 If `action` throws/rejects, the exception is `console.log`ged before the CLI exits.
 That means that if you don't want the user to see a stack trace, your `action` should throw a `string` instead of an `Error` object.

 ### branch({commandName, description, subcommands})
 A factory function similar to `leaf`.
-Returns the passed object with an additional property `commandType` set to a unique identifier for "branch" commands.
+Returns the passed object with an additional property `commandType` set to a unique identifier.

 #### commandName
 If this "branch" is not the root command, `commandName` is the string that the user will pass as the "subcommand" argument to invoke actions in this part of the command tree.
 If this "branch" command is the root command, `commandName` should be the CLI's name.